G Options B Comments & Embed

 Wedding Day NervesWhen Seth appeared on Howard Stern's show on January 9th 2011, he was asked how he got through the day:

 I Think I'm A Bad InfluencePromoting a non-weed-based film, the 2011 release of 50/50, Seth Rogen made an appearance on The Late Show in September 2011 to sit down with David Letterman for an interview.
-Before discussing the film, Letterman asked Seth about his personal life, which includes a fiance, and his trend of making films centered on marijuana use.
+Before discussing the film, Letterman asked Seth about his personal life and his trend of making films centered on marijuana use.
 Seth describes how marijuana is part of his life and the lives of those around him.